 VirtualBox is a virtual machine monitor: it uses the resources provided on a PC or Mac by a host operating system (for example, Windows) to simulate an empty computer, on which another guest operating system (for example, Linux) can be installed.
 We will use VirtualBox on a Windows machine or Mac to provide a Linux environment that can compile and download programs for the micro:bit.
 VirtualBox keeps the contents of the guest machine's hard disk in a single file in the host operating system, so virtual machine setups can be shared by copying this file.

-These instructions will guide you through installing a light version of Debian within VirtualBox and setting it up for the labs.
+These instructions will guide you through installing a version of Debian Linux within VirtualBox and setting it up for the labs.
 The version of Linux we will use is the "Raspberry Pi Desktop for PC and Mac", a lightweight Linux environment based on Debian and LXDE.
 The instructions are prepared for a Windows machine, but the same setup should work on a Mac, mutatis mutandis.
 There are two options.

 - The easy way is to use a virtual machine image that has been prepared in advance.
-This image contains Debian with the LXDE desktop environment, the Geany editor, and all the tools needed to compile the lab programs.
+This image contains the desktop environment with the Geany editor and all the tools needed to compile the lab programs.
 It does not contain the lab software itself, so your first step after installing the image will be to clone the Mercurial repository containing the software, then run the setup script.

 The easy way is described first, and the hard way is described in a separate section at the end.
 If you have the disk space and want to experiment, you can do both and make two or more virtual machines with different variations on the suggested setup: that is one of the blessings of using virtual machines.

 The easy way